 Here you will find a place to eat, drink, relax on sun loungers, go on a local boat, paddle in the water, play beach games and watch the locals go by.

 The resort is situated on the north-east coast of the island in Kiwengwa, also known as the “Spice Island”.
 There are two main ways that you can arrive on the island, by plane and by boat.

 The closest international airport is Kisauni, Zanzibar Town and is about 90 minutes to the Melia Resort by private transfer.
 It is not easy getting to the resort and I suggest booking your transfer in advance with the resort.

 By boat, you can get the fast ferry from Dar Es Salaam to Zanzibar, which runs 4 times a day.
 The ferry terminal is in Malindi, right at the heart of Stone Town.
 If you are on a tight budget the ferry is considered the most convenient way to travel to Zanzibar.

-There is nowhere really that you can venture to outside the resort.
-Best option is to book full board with drinks
+- There is nowhere really that you can venture outside the resort.
+The best option is to book full board with drinks

 Price Range: Expensive

 Wifi: Included in the price